 Meeting time/point on arrival date: 7:45- Dom Mladenovi guesthouse garden

 Additional pick-up may be arranged from Burgas or Varna airports, train or bus stations upon request.

-10.00-12.00 am - Presentation of: Balkan Heritage Foundation and Field School, the project and participants.
+Morning: Presentation of the Balkan Heritage Field School and collaborative universities & institutions, the project and the participants.
 Ice-breaking.